pgRouting/GSoC-pgRouting/doc/ordering/ordering-family.rst

 * :doc:`pgr_cuthillMckeeOrdering` - Return reverse Cuthill-McKee ordering of an undirected graph.
-* :doc:`pgr_topologicalSort` - Linear ordering of the vertices for directed acyclic graph.
+* :doc:`pgr_topologicalSort` - Linear ordering of the vertices for directed
+* :doc:`pgr_kingOrdering` - Returns the King ordering of an undirected graphs acyclic graph.

 .. official-end